Ryan D. Nelson: Federal judicial service

-On May 10, 2018, President Donald Trump withdrew Nelson's nomination to be Solicitor of the Department of the Interior and announced his intent to instead nominate him to serve as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+On May 10, 2018, President Donald Trump withdrew Nelson's nomination to be solicitor of the Department of the Interior and announced his intent to instead nominate him to serve as a judge on the United States Court of Appeals for the Ninth Circuit.
 On May 15, 2018, his nomination was sent to the Senate.
 Nelson was nominated to the seat vacated by Judge N. Randy Smith, who subsequently assumed senior status on August 11, 2018.
 On July 11, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 13, 2018, his nomination was reported out of committee by an 11–10 vote.
 On October 11, 2018, the United States Senate confirmed his nomination by a 51–44 vote.
 He received his judicial commission on October 18, 2018.

-In 2025, amid deployments of National Guard into cities across the United States by the second Donald Trump administration, Nelson questioned whether the judiciary can restrain the president from deploying the National Guard in this manner.
+In 2025, amid deployments of National Guard into cities across the United States by the second Trump administration, Nelson questioned whether the judiciary could restrain the president from deploying the National Guard in this manner.